Nightly Opera Streams, June 29–July 5

 Aria Code: Donizetti’s La Fille du Régiment

-Dive into the details of Tonio’s spectacular aria “Ah!
+Learn more about Tonio’s spectacular aria “Ah!
 Mes amis ...
-Pour mon âme” and its parade of high Cs with tenor Javier Camarena and host Rhiannon Giddens in this episode of our Aria Code podcast, a collaboration with WQXR.
+Pour mon âme” and its parade of high Cs with tenor Javier Camarena.

 Crime and Punishment